 Morse code training for OSS radio operators at Area C, in a building today known as "Camp #4 Craft Shop", built by the Civilian Conservation Corps in 1939.
 Image courtesy of Prince William Forest Park / National Archives.

-Target practice at Area C. Image courtesy of Prince William Forest Park / National Archives.
+Target practice at Area C. The pistol appears to be an M1911.
+Image courtesy of Prince William Forest Park / National Archives.